Guest writer for Wake Up World

 A 1994 study, which documented that THC may protect against malignant cancers, and which was buried by the US government.
 The $2 million study, funded by the US Department of Health and Human Services, sought to show that large doses of THC produced cancer in rats.
 Instead, researchers found that massive doses of THC had a positive effect, actually slowing the growth of stomach cancers.
 The rats given THC lived longer than their non-exposed counterparts.

-he study was unpublished and the results hidden for almost three years, until it was finally leaked to the media in 1997.
+The study was revoked and the results hidden for almost three years, until it was finally leaked to the media in 1997.
 (CC#17, THC for tumors).

 2. Fibromyalgia (FM)

 More and more patients with FM are finding effective relief from cannabis.

 So say the results of a recent online survey of over 1,300 subjects conducted by The National Pain Foundation and NationalPainReport.com.
 Among those surveyed, 379 subjects said that they had used cannabis therapeutically.
 Sixty-two percent of them rated the substance to be “very effective” in the treatment of their condition.